mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 This leaves two options: a client/server network model with client-side prediction (perhaps with dedicated server) and a less secure distributed simulation network model.

 Since this was a non-competitive sample, there was little justification to incur the cost of running dedicated servers.
 Therefore, whether I implemented a client/server model with client-side prediction or distributed simulation model, the security would be effectively the same.
-The only difference would be if only one of the players in the game could theoretically cheat, or _all_ of them would.
+The only difference would be if only one of the players in the game could theoretically cheat, or _all_ of them could.

 For this reason, a distributed simulation model made the most sense.
-It had effectively the same amount of security, and would not require any expensive rollback and resimulation, since players simply take authority over cubes they interact with and send the state for those cubes to other players rather than using client-side prediction to hide latency.
+It had effectively the same amount of security, and would not require any expensive rollback and resimulation, since players simply take authority over cubes they interact with and send the state for those cubes to other players.

 # Authority Scheme